Deportation of Azerbaijanis from Armenia (1947–1950): Background

 In the late 1930s, the USSR's relations with Turkey deteriorated.
 This process of control over the straits was accelerated by the possibility of Turkey's entry into the war on the German side in World War II.
 The USSR made territorial claims concerning Kars and Ardahan through Armenia and Georgia.
 However, all these attempts were rejected by Western countries.
 The territorial integrity of Iran and Turkey was maintained.

 Historian Vladislav Zubok wrote that after the failure of the Turkish issue the leaders of these republics “began to scheme against Azerbaijan”.
 On February 22, 1946, Stalin signed a document executing the decision.
 The return project began in 1946 with the arrival of 50,000 Armenians in Armenia.
 That number was 35,000 in 1947.
 By the end of 1948, 86,000 Armenians had moved to the USSR.
 However, the USSR ended the program, fearing the arrival of foreign spies among the Armenians.

 After the failure of land claims from Turkey and the rejection of the request to unite Nagorno-Karabakh, Grigory Arutinov appealed to Stalin for another issue.
 He demanded the deportation of Azerbaijanis to Azerbaijan due to the lack of land and property that arose after the Armenians were brought to Armenia.
 The Soviet government justified this with the claim that Azerbaijan allegedly needed labour to develop cotton production in the Kura-Araz lowland.

 According to the historian Vladislav Martynovich Zubok, with the filing of “the first secretary of the Central Committee of the Communist Party of the Armenian SSR Grigory Arutyunov” who had lost his hope of the return of the “ancestors' land”, Stalin ordered to deport the Azerbaijani population of the Armenian SSR to Azerbaijan in order to free space for the Armenian repatriates, whose number was estimated at 400 thousand."
 According to Vladislav Zubok, 90 thousand Armenians came to Armenia.
-The Azerbaijanis were forced to move to the Kura-Aras lowland of Azerbaijan, where cotton growing developed rapidly, and their places, as planned, were taken by the Armenians.
+The majority of them were individuals who had lived through the Armenian Genocide and/or were descendants of those who had either escaped or been forcibly deported by Turkish government during it, and who could not return to their homes in Western Armenia.
+The Azerbaijanis were forced to move to the Kura-Aras lowland of Azerbaijan, where cotton growing developed rapidly, and their places, as planned, were taken by the newly arrived Armenians.